rudiantoni/learn-spring-batch/course_01/unit_05/README.md

     - Reading data with Cursor with reader JdbcCursorReader.
     - Using a secondary database connection, domain class auto mapped by attributes and result set equality.
     - In this project some database routines such as building migration and rollback scripts generation were automated via bash script.
+    - Updated reader row mapping to a custom making it possible to use any database column name and any domain class attribute name.
+    - Some code is commented, but it's showed the different ways to use the row mapper, and the bean row mapper.
 - [jdbc-paging-reader](practice/jdbc-paging-reader)
     - Reading data with Pagination with reader JdbcPagingItemReader.
     - Using a secondary database connection, domain class auto mapped by attributes and result set equality.